X1993/mybatis-default-statements-register/mdsr-core/DOCUMENT.md

         }
     }
 ```
-    MyBatis-Plus will execute the following SQL
+    will execute the following SQL
 ```sql
   SELECT `note`,`update_time`,`address`,`create_time`,`name`,`id`,`version` FROM `user` WHERE `id` = 2;
 ```